 Towards the end of the day, I’d suggest you head up Calton Hill.
 This is a wonderful spot for a view of the city and can be found at the east end of Princes Street.
 This hill is home to a series of monuments, including the National Monument of Scotland, which bears more than a passing resemblance to the Parthenon in Greece.
 Which makes sense, because that’s what it was modelled on.

 Up on the hill you will also find Nelson’s Monument and the Royal Observatory, amongst other things, but the highlight for me, really, is the view up here at sunset.
-From here you can watch the sun set across the city, with the mountains in the background, which is ample reward for the effort required to climb up, and the perfect end to a full day of Edinburgh exploration.
+From here you can watch the sun set across the city, with the mountains in the background, which is ample reward for the effort required to climb up.

 At the opposite end of the Royal Mile from Edinburgh Castle is Holyrood Palace, which is where we’re going to start the second day of our two day Edinburgh itinerary.
 Holyrood Palace is the official residence of the British monarch in Scotland. although the Queen herself only spends a week a year here – most of her time in Scotland is spent up at Balmoral.